benwmcdowell/VASP_mep_methods/README.md

 Example of intended usage: python mep_energy or python mep_energy -i my_mep_directory

+calc_reaction_prefactor.py

+Calculates the reaction prefactor from a OUTCAR file for which IBRION=5,6,7,8.
+Also prints any imagniary energies (in eV) that were excluded from the prefactor product.

 Compatible with VASP 5.4.4, Python 2.7.13 and 3.6.5, and VTST 3.2.